Eikix/zkuniversity/week4/assignment/README.md

 2. the new block
 3. a zero-knowledge proof that proves the new state root is a result of updating the current state merkle tree with the new block's information.

+In conclusion: zero-knowledge proofs improve on the stateless client concept as they allow for a fully stateless validation process.
+Without zero-knowledge technology (or polynomial commitments), the state transition function in a stateless client has to incorporate a "semi-stateful" witness (i.e. parts of the state that is read and modified).
+By providing only current and future merkle root of the state, the new block and a zero-knowledge proof, nodes can now simply verify zero-knowledge proofs and expect that the proof will return *true*, if and only if the new block is valid.